-Problem Statement 4 (Prioritized): Special Education student groups are not meeting state standards.
-For each subject in both grade levels 0-7% of special education students met standard and 0% masters.
-Root Cause: Academic strategies and content being taught to our special education students is not fully aligned to the grade level TEKS.
+Problem Statement 3 (Prioritized): Only 26% of our Special Education student group achieved the Meets level or above on the 2023 STAAR Assessments.
+Root Cause: Academic strategies and content being taught to our Special Education students is not fully aligned to the grade level TEKS.
 Collaboration between general education and special education teacher has not been consistent.